andrewpkitchin/andrewpkitchin.github.io/_posts/2025-03-02-attribution-part-three.md

 MMPs provide dashboards and reports allowing marketers to see which campaigns are driving installs and engagement.
 This centralizes your attribution efforts, providing a single source of data across multiple ad networks and marketing channels, which can make it easier to make day-to-day decisions.

 Downsides of working with an MMP include reliance on somewhat of a black-box platform that makes attribution decisions you can’t independently verify, like crediting installs or conversions to specific channels based on proprietary logic or data.
-Over time, marketing mix modeling (MMM) can serve as a helpful check on MMP-reported performance.
+Over time, marketing mix modeling (MMM) can serve as a helpful check on MMP and ad network-reported performance.
 But MMM is data-hungry, technically demanding, and slow to mature—making it a long-term solution, not a quick fix.

 > “It’s not the voting that’s democracy; it’s the counting.” – Tom Stoppard